-(a) Short-term funds that are required to meet cash flows occurring in the next month or so, and for which the preservation of capital and liquidity is therefore of paramount importance.
+- (a) Short-term funds that are required to meet cash flows occurring in the next month or so, and for which the preservation of capital and liquidity is therefore of paramount importance.
 Generating investment returns is of limited concern here, although should not be ignored.
-Instant access AAA-rated money market funds and bank deposit accounts will be the main methods used to manage short-term cash.

-- (b) Medium-term funds that may be required in the next one to twelve months will be managed concentrating on security, with less importance attached to liquidity but a slightly higher emphasis on yield.
+Instant access AAA-rated money market funds and bank deposit accounts will be the main methods used to manage short-term cash. - (b) Medium-term funds that may be required in the next one to twelve months will be managed concentrating on security, with less importance attached to liquidity but a slightly higher emphasis on yield.
 The majority of investments in this period will be in the form of fixed term deposits with banks and building societies.
 A spread of counterparties and maturity dates will be maintained to maximise the diversification of credit and interest rate risks. - (c) Long-term funds that are not required to meet any liquidity need and can be invested with a greater emphasis on achieving higher returns.
 Security remains fundamental however, as any losses from defaults will impact on the total return.
 Liquidity is of lesser concern, although it should still be possible to sell investments with due notice if large cash commitments arise unexpectedly.
-This is where a wider range of instruments, including structured deposits, certificates of deposit, gilts and corporate bonds could be used to diversify the portfolio.
+This is where a wider range of instruments, including structured deposits, certificates of deposit, gilts, corporate bonds and pooled funds in bond, equity and property funds, which could be used to diversify the portfolio.

 The overall Investment Strategy will be to prioritise security of funds and maintain a mix of short-term (largely instant access) and medium-term investments to generate investment income as market conditions permit.
-There are currently no long-term investments by the Council.
-If there are sufficient funds at a future date, the Council will consider its options for optimising returns and making more long-term investments.
+As the Council expects to have funds available for long-term investment, the Council will consider its options for such funds, including potential investment in additional pooled funds.